-- Create a queueing area large enough to accommodate customers and that enables them to keep 2m apart, using tape to mark safe intervals on the floor - Remove/relocate fixtures if required. - > Open alternate tills to give each till operator maximum distance from their colleagues or move till points further apart.
+- Create a queueing area large enough to accommodate customers and that enables them to keep 2m apart, using tape to mark safe intervals on the floor - Remove/relocate fixtures if required.
+Using tape on the floor at 2m intervals is recommended. - Open alternate tills to give each till operator maximum distance from their colleagues or move till points further apart.